-- 1. Of the above 36 units, at least 32 upper division (100-level) and graduate (200-level) course units must be completed, exclusive of 299 (Research) units and 396 (Teaching Practicum) units.
+- 1. Of the above 36 units, at least 32 upper division (100-level) and graduate (200-level) course units must be completed, exclusive of 299 (Research) units (Appendix E) and 396 (Teaching Practicum) units.
 Expected time to degree is normally two years. - 2.
 Before sitting for the Comprehensive Examination, the student must submit a paper in the style and quality of a manuscript submitted to an academic journal to the examination committee for unanimous approval.
 This paper should be prepared in consultation with the examination committee members (see below).
 This paper must be approved by the Major Professor, and then circulated to the committee at least 1 month before the exam date. - 3.
 The student must pass a Comprehensive Examination administered by a committee.
 The format of the exam is typically an oral examination of up to two hours but may include a written component.
+The exam may be postponed if the Chair feels the student is not prepared.
 Passing requires the unanimous vote of the committee.
-The Comprehensive Examination Committee requirements are: - a.
+The Comprehensive Examination requirements are: - a.
 The Comprehensive Examination Committee must have three members. - b.
-The Chair of the Comprehensive Examination Committee is the student's Major Professor and a Geography Graduate Group (GGG) member. - c.
-At least one other member of the committee must be a GGG member. - d.
+The Chair of the Comprehensive Examination Committee is the student's Major Professor and a Geography Graduate Group (GGG) member.
+At least one other member of the committee must be a GGG member. - c.
 The paper should be approximately 7,000-10,000 words in length (excluding references) with an introduction, clear thesis statement, several subsections supporting the thesis statement, strong conclusion, and bibliography.
-Writing must follow the standard writing guidelines as detailed in the appendix below. - e.
+Writing must follow standard guidelines (Appendix A). - d.
 Half of the exam will be based on a reading list agreed to by the student and committee members.
 The list should be organized in 2 or 3 different sections (based on common topics in geography) of approximately 20-30 readings each, derived from classes taken by the student and from consultation with committee members.
-Half of the exam will be based on questions about, and discussion of, the paper. - f.
+Half of the exam will be based on questions about, and discussion of, the paper. - e.
 The Chair of the Committee will report the result of the examination through the appropriate Graduate Studies form to the Program Coordinator.